Wake Forest Baptist Church, Winston-Salem: Affiliation

 Due to its position on LGBTQIA equality in the church, and the church's decision in 2000 to perform a union for a lesbian couple, the church was removed from membership in the Pilot Mountain Baptist Association and the Baptist State Convention of North Carolina.
 The church voluntarily left the Southern Baptist Convention.
-The church has found a home in the Alliance of Baptists, Association of Welcoming and Affirming Baptists, Baptist Peace Fellowship of North America and the Cooperative Baptist Fellowship.
+The church belonged to the Alliance of Baptists, Association of Welcoming and Affirming Baptists, Baptist Peace Fellowship of North America and the Cooperative Baptist Fellowship.

 Leadership

-Dr. Warren T. Carr, a former civil rights proponent, served as pastor of the church from 1964 to 1985.
-Dr. Carr was frequently an adversary of Southern Baptist Convention officials.
+Warren T. Carr, a former civil rights proponent, served as pastor of the church from 1964 to 1985.
+Carr was frequently an adversary of Southern Baptist Convention officials.

 Richard Groves became the church's pastor after serving as a pastor in Texas and Massachusetts.
-Dr. Groves is a graduate of the University of Southwestern Louisiana, the Southwestern Baptist Theological Seminary, and Baylor University.
-He has also taught at Tufts University and Baylor University and worked for the Harvard University United Ministries.
-He retired October 31, 2008 after serving the church for 23 years.
+He retired October 31, 2008 after working at the church for 23 years.

-In January 2011, Dr. Angela Yarber joined the pastoral ministry team at WFBC.
-She holds a doctorate in Art and Religion from the Graduate Theological Union at the University of California, Berkeley, and a master's degree in divinity from McAfee School of Theology.
-Dr. Yarber also serves Wake Forest University as a campus minister.
+In January 2011, Angela Yarber joined the pastoral ministry team at WFBC.
+Yarber also serves Wake Forest University as a campus minister.

-Since 2004, Dr. Susan Parker has served as the pastor of the church's pastoral ministries.
+Since 2004, Susan Parker has served as the pastor of the church's pastoral ministries.
 In the late 1990s, it was her union ceremony that sparked controversy.
 The controversy served as the subject of the documentary A Union in Wait.
-Drs.
 Groves and Parker have both signed the petition of the North Carolina Coalition for Marriage Equality.